whylabs/langkit/langkit/docs/faq.md

 ---

+**Q**: Does Langkit integrate with which Large Language Models?

+**A**: Most of Langkit's metrics require only the presence of one of two (or both) specific columns: a `prompt` column and a `response` column.
+You can use any LLM you wish with Langkit, as long as you provide the prompt and response columns.
+There are, however, two modules that require additional LLM calls to calculate metrics: `response_hallucination` and `proactive_injection_detection`.
+For these two modules, only OpenAI models are supported through `langkit.openai`'s `OpenAIDavinci`, `OpenAIDefault`, and `OpenAIGPT4`.
+Azure-hosted OpenAI models are also supported through `OpenAIAzure`.

+---

 **Q**: Do I need to import each namespace I want to use manually?

 **A**: Langkit provides some groups that will import multiple namespaces for you.
 Calling `llm_metrics`, for example, will automatically initialize a group of metrics usually used in conjunction for LLM applications.
 The `light_metrics` will initialize metrics that don't consume high computational resources and don't require big-sized artifacts to load.
 As its name suggests, the `all_metrics` group will initialize all available metric namespaces.